James Shead

 James Shead (born 19 August 1965) is a British racing driver.
 His father, Don was also a racing driver.

-In 1988 he won class C in the British Touring Car Championship.
+In 1988, Shead won class C in the British Touring Car Championship.
 He finished eighth overall in the championship in a Volkswagen Golf GTI.
 In the 1990 24 Hours of Le Mans, he finished third in class C2 and 25th overall for Team Mako alongside Robbie Stirling and Ross Hyett.